Mark-MDO47/ArduinoClass/02_PersistenceOfVision/Part_C/README.md

 The following short document goes over this in just a little more detail.
 - http://www.eecs.umich.edu/courses/eecs270/270lab/270_docs/HexNumSys.pdf

 And now a caution about octal.
 Octal arithmetic is similar to the above systems with digits confined to 0,1,2,3,4,5,6,7 and the positions based on powers of eight.
-The difficulty arises from the method the C language uses to flag that the digits should be interpreted as octal: if the number has all decimal digits and starts with zero, it is assumed to be octal.
+The difficulty arises from the method the C language uses to flag that the digits should be interpreted as octal: if the number has all **decimal** digits and starts with zero, it is assumed to be **octal**.

 This means that in C language, 10 is ten decimal but 010 is eight decimal.
 In fact if you try to use 09, it will be flagged as an error because 9 is not an octal digit.
 Having compiler errors tell us when the compiler is misinterpretting our numbers is one thing, having it silently accept 010 as eight is quite another - so **programmor emptor**!